juliaSchedler/FisherDisplayOpenHouse/README.md

 Authors: Julia Schedler, Donya Behroozi, Sinem Demirci

 ### License
 This work is licensed under the MIT License.
-Please don't hesitate to reach out if you have any questions about the code!
+Please don't hesitate to reach out if you have any questions about the code or accessing the data we used!